If You Smell Gas

 Other Safety Related Information

-Propane smells like rotten eggs, a skunk’s spray or a dead animal.
-Some people my have difficulty smelling propane due to their age (older people may have a less sensitive sense of smell); a medical condition; or a the effects of medication, alcohol, tobacco or drugs.
+Propane smells like rotten eggs, a skunk’s spray, or a dead animal.
+Some people may have difficulty smelling propane due to their age (older people may have a less sensitive sense of smell); a medical condition; or the effects of medication, alcohol, tobacco, or drugs.

 - The passage of leaking propane through the soil

-Since there is a possibility of odor loss or problems with your sense of smell, you should respond immediately to even a fain odor of gas.
+Since there is a possibility of odor loss or problems with your sense of smell, you should respond immediately to even a faint odor of gas.